 - Ewandro Magalhães

 - Int'l Civil Servant, interpreter, author, speaker, trainer.
-Married to Mena, father to Dani, Bia and Nana.
 This is a personal blog not in any away associated with ITU.

 - Sua Majestade, o Intérprete - 2007

 - O Melhor do Conto Braziliense - 2006

 Articles & Interviews

 - Featured in the VKD-Kurier

 - Tips for an Interpreter-Friendly Pres...

 - Ignorance is Strength